 Regional Allocation.
 The remaining 65% of the HOME funds will be allocated regionally, based upon the percentage of low-income households outside the local participating jurisdictions.
-Counties will be grouped in regions that correspond to the existing nine development districts across the state with three regions in each Grand Division.
+Counties will be grouped in regions that correspond to the existing nine development districts across the state with three regions in each

+Grand Division.
 There will be a matrix for each region and the applicants will be scored, ranked and funded until the funds are used.
-There will be a \$500,000 maximum grant per county in each region, and grants will be reduced proportionately should there be multiple successful applicants from the same county.
-In the event that the regional allocation is not utilized, the funds will be reallocated within the Grand Division, and the unfunded applicants from the other two regions would compete for the remaining funds in that Grand Division matrix.
+There will be a \$750,000 maximum grant per county in each region, and grants will be reduced proportionately should there be multiple successful applicants from the same county with a minimum grant of \$250,000.
+In the event that a region is not able to utilize its total allocation, the funds would be reallocated within the Grand Division, and the unfunded applicants from the other two regions would compete for the remaining funds in a Grand Division matrix.

-The Regional Allocation Plan is presented on the following page.
+The Regional Allocation Plan is presented below.